 Continuous Full Auto

 The basis of the new machine gun is the well-known MG3, a lighter variant of the WW2 legend MG42.
 The MG3 is a recoil-operated, belt-fed machine gun with a typically German roller-locked bolt mechanism.
 Unlike the MG42, the MG3 has two theoretical firing speeds: 700-800 and 1.100-1.200 rpm, instead of the “insane” 1.200-1.500 rpm the MG42 used.
 Both models had a quickly replaceable barrel.

 [schema type=”product” name=”Rheinmetall RMG 7.62″ brand=”Rheinmetall” manfu=”Rheinmetall Defence” model=”Rheinmetall RMG 7.62″ ]

-The new thing with the RMG model are three barrels bundled together, looking at first glance like a Gatling model.
-Additional barrels are there to ensure rapid barrel replacement when one barrel reaches critical temperature.
+The new thing with the RMG model is three barrels bundled together, looking at first glance like a Gatling model.
+Additional barrels are there to ensure rapid barrel replacement when one barrel reaches a critical temperature.
 This, of course, requires the presence of a thermometer and a servo engine which would rotate the barrels.
 This way, while the overheated barrel is cooling down, firing can continue without problems.
 When the second barrel overheats, it is replaced by the next one and so on.
-This system also reduces the wear-and-tear of the barrel, significantly increasing their life-cycle and reducing the chance of damage.
+This system also reduces the wear and tear of the barrel, significantly increasing their life-cycle and reducing the chance of damage.

-While this system of three-barrelled machine gun has not been used before, there are examples that support the idea that long burst fire is a problem that has been solved a while ago, in a much simpler fashion, perhaps even a better one.
+While this system of the three-barrelled machine guns has not been used before, there are examples that support the idea that long burst fire is a problem that has been solved a while ago, in a much simpler fashion, perhaps even a better one.

 All in all, the solution developed by Rheinmetall is certainly an interesting one, time will tell if it’s the best one.